UbiqueLambda/elm-octocopycat-ui/README.md

 ## Preview

-Run `yarn run showcase`, then pick 'src/Web.elm'.
+Run `yarn run showcase`, then open 'http://localhost:8000/index.html' in a web browser.